Mounika-Routhu/Technical-stuff/Interview questions/CSS.md

 | **10.
 Attribute Selector**      | Targets elements with a **specific attribute or attribute value**.  | `input[type="text"] { border: 1px solid; }`   |

 ## pseudo class selector
-A pseudo-class selector targets an element based on its **state or position** in the DOM
+1. A pseudo-class selector targets an element based on its **state or position** in the DOM
+2. It starts with single colons :, followed by the pseudo-class name.

 ```CSS
 selector:pseudo-class {
   /* styles */